cassiancc/Item-Descriptions/README.md

 When [Jade](https://modrinth.com/mod/jade) is installed, Jade will show item and block descriptions in its informational HUD.

+When [WTHIT](https://modrinth.com/mod/wthit) is installed, WTHIT will show item and block descriptions in its informational HUD.

 When [ToolTipFix](https://modrinth.com/mod/tooltipfix) is installed, its wrapping is used instead of the built in wrapper.

 </details>